Add To Favorites

 Create realistic flowers from construction paper and recycled items to show what you know about the parts of a flower.

-Find pictures of parts of a flower.
-Learn the names and purposes of each part.
+While investigating the anatomy of flowering plants, encourage students to find pictures of parts of a flower.
+Challenge them to learn the names and purposes of each part.
 Find out how different flowers grow (bulbs, seeds, rhizomes) and in what climates.
+Suggest specific Internet web sites for them to visit and read about the parts of flowers.

-To make flowers: With Crayola® Scissors and construction paper, cut out flower parts for several different flowers.
-Choose various accurate shapes and colors for petals, pistils, stamens, and other parts.
+Students make a model of flowers.
+To create models, students will use Crayola® Scissors and construction paper to cut out flower parts for several different flowers.
+They can choose various accurate shapes and colors for petals, pistils, stamens, and other parts.
 Glue to paper.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho